perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - SABSA

 ### IS Risk Assessment
+- Assess risk exposure and vulnerabilities
+- Prioritise risks with risk profile
+- Define requirements that incorporates control to address risk
+	- Incorporate standards, laws and expectations

-In general, need to perform the following:
+- In general, need to perform the following:
 	- Impact Analysis
 	- Risk Determination
 	- Controls Recommendation
+- Design and develop preventive, detective, respond and recovery controls

+## Operation and Infrastructure Security
+### Zero-Trust Network
+- Network-centric security model based on castle-and-moat concept
+	- Accessing the outside network is difficult